-Fastmail has robust spam filtering options that can be customized to a user's needs.
+Fastmail has robust spam filtering in place, including custom options to suit individual users' needs.
 We can stop many spam emails before they even arrive on our servers, and most remaining spam messages are caught and filed into Spam for an individual user to check.

 - Custom spam protection settings

 - The spam checking process

 Spam protection settings can be controlled by going to Settings → Mail Rules and clicking Spam protection.